 By incorporating prebiotics and probiotics into your routine, you help bring up counts of good bacteria in the gut.

-These good bacteria can produce antimicrobial compounds that then help to kick out the bad guys.
+These good bacteria can produce antimicrobial compounds that then help to kick out the bad guys; in other words, they'll help "cleanse" your gut from the bad bacteria inhabiting it.

-Not only are they starving you of calories you need to function, but gut cleanses don’t actually provide the benefits they promise.
+Not only is a gut cleanse starving you of the calories you need to function, but they don’t actually provide the benefits they promise.

 By balancing your gut microbiome, you’re helping to cleanse it of overgrowing bad bacteria and increase your counts of good bacteria.